Graded Modern Piano

 There are also ample opportunities for piano performance, either through recitals or public performances, these have helped me gained more confidence as a pianist.

-In my school’s Music Elective Programme for which I am enrolled in, the creative concepts I have learnt have helped me see things in a different perspective and this has enlarged my outlook on music as a whole.
-Thank you Northwood, I will surely continue to work hard! – Isaac Ang, ANZCA Grade 8, Honours.
+In my school’s Music Elective Programme for which I has since graduated, what I have learnt have helped me see things in a different perspective and this has enlarged my outlook on music as a whole.
+Thank you so much! – Isaac, Distinction Grade for MEP O level Practical component, ‘A’ grade for Music ‘O’ levels examinations.
+ANZCA Grade 8, Honours.